PabloRuizCuevas/numty/README.md

 ### Numeric Typst

-A library for performing mathematical operations on matrices, vectors/arrays, and numbers in Typst, with support for broadcasting and handling NaN values.
+A library for performing mathematical operations on n-dimensional matrices, vectors/arrays, and numbers in Typst, with support for broadcasting and handling NaN values.
 Numty’s broadcasting rules and API are inspired by NumPy.

 ```typ
 #import "numty.typ" as nt